prajnak/syde522_project/assignment2.md

 ![Error Histogram for hidden layer size = 256](noise_hl_256_error.png)

 #### Comparision of network outputs for hidden layer sizes 512 and 256
+The autoencoder performed extremely well at getting rid of the added speckle noise from the input.
+This confirms the main application of a denoising autoencoder, i.e., letting the network loearn the input from a corrupted version of the input itself results in better predictive ability of the network to puse more robust features to represent the inputs in the hidden layers
 ![Comparision of output](noise_hl_512_out_in.png)

 ![Comparision of output](noise_hl_256_out_in.png)